-In early 2014, Lori Jackson separated from her husband Scott Gellatly.532 He had physically assaulted her and tried to prevent her from leaving their home on previous occasions.
+In early 2014, Lori Jackson separated from her husband Scott Gellatly.535 He had physically assaulted her and tried to prevent her from leaving their home on previous occasions.
 Lori Jackson obtained a temporary restraining order to seek protection for herself and her small children.
-Scott Gellatly was also charged with domestic violence and an arrest warrant was issued.533 and they said 'yes' and I said 'is she dead?' and they said 'yes.'...Once he pulled the gun it was a losing battle, we had nothing to protect ourselves with."535
+Scott Gellatly was also charged with domestic violence and an arrest warrant was issued.536

-On the morning of 7 May 2014, Scott Gellatly arrived at Lori Jackson's parent's home.
-AIUSA spoke with her mother, Merry Jackson who described how: "Lori screamed 'Mommy Mommy Scott is that the door...
+On the morning of 7 May 2014, Scott Gellatly arrived at Lori Jackson's parents' home.
+Amnesty International spoke with her mother, Merry Jackson who described how: "Lori screamed 'Mommy Mommy Scott is at the door...'
 He proceeded to break in and we had nothing to protect ourselves.
-We were in an embrace, we were hugging each other... he pulled the gun out of the pocket...and started shooting."
+We were in an embrace, we were hugging each other... he pulled the gun out of the pocket...and started shooting."537

 Merry Jackson was shot four times: in the face, right hand, left arm and back.
 She described that she "just laid still because I knew I was shot and I didn't want to bleed out.
 I didn't know I was shot in the face....
 I didn't see him shoot Lori.
 I must have blanked out...
 I didn't realize my head was resting on Lori.
-They moved her and I asked them if that was my daughter
+They moved her and I asked them if that was my daughter and they said 'yes' and I said 'is she dead?' and they said 'yes.'...Once he pulled the gun it was a losing battle, we had nothing to protect ourselves with."
+538

 Scott Gellatly had purchased the .38 caliber handgun used in the attack in Virginia despite the fact that at the time, there was a warrant out for his arrest for domestic violence in Connecticut and he was subject to a temporary restraining order.
-The hearing for a final protection order would have been heard the following day.
-Obtaining a final order would have triggered the necessary court-ordered mechanism to require him to surrender his gun.536 Scott Gellatly pleaded guilty to murder and attempted murder and was sentenced to 45 years in prison.537
+The hearing for a final protection order would have been held the following day.
+Obtaining a final order would have triggered the necessary court-ordered mechanism to require him to surrender his gun.
+539 Scott Gellatly pleaded guilty to murder and attempted murder and was sentenced to 45 years in prison.
+540 misdemeanor crimes of domestic violence, but does not prohibit the purchase and possession of firearms by persons convicted of misdemeanor stalking.
+However, the demarcation between misdemeanor and felony stalking often does not reflect the actual threat.

 Connecticut passed a law in 2016 that requires a person to surrender their firearms if they are subject to a temporary restraining order.
-It further bars them from re-acquiring those guns until there is a court hearing.538
+It further bars them from re-acquiring those guns until there is a court hearing.541